Set Up a LinkedIn Ad Campaign

 • Ensure you have a LinkedIn Business Page to share with 6sense Advertising.

-• Have at least one Single Image Ad ready for use that meets LinkedIn’s ad specifications.
+• Have at least one single image ad ready for use that meets LinkedIn’s ad specifications.

-• The account list segment you want to use should have at least 300 matching LinkedIn member profiles.
+• The account list segment you want to use must have at least 300 matching LinkedIn member profiles.
 If after the campaign creation, the segment is unable to fetch a minimum of 300 LinkedIn profiles, you will not be able to launch the campaign.

 Create a LinkedIn campaign